-The Moore's Law is not (yet) dead, but the same concept is not true for clock frequency, single-thread performance, power consumption, and cost.
-How we can provide value?
+The Moore's Law is not (yet) dead, but the same concept is not true for clock frequency, single-thread performance, power consumption, and cost

 Single-Thread Performance Trend

 A Look Back at Single-Threaded CPU Performance Herb Sutter, The Free Lunch Is Over Higher performance over time is not merely dictated by the number of transistors.
 Specific hardware improvements, software engineering, and algorithms play a crucial rule in driving the computer performance.